Generalized cohomology theories for algebraic stacks: Lisse extensions

-Define the \emph{Chowdhury topology} as the Grothendieck topology on the category of Chowdhury stacks generated by the pretopology of Chowdhury covers.
-This lies between the representable Nisnevich and étale topologies, and on algebraic spaces coincides with the Nisnevich topology.
+Let $\tau$ denote the representable Nisnevich topology on Nis-Artin stacks, which by \cite[Lem.~0.6]{equilisse} is generated by the pretopology in which covers are Nis-Artin atlases.

-\begin{prop} Let $\sC$ be the category of Chowdhury stacks and $\sC_0$ the full subcategory of algebraic spaces (or affine schemes).
+\begin{prop} Let $\sC$ be the category of Nis-Artin stacks and $\sC_0$ the full subcategory of algebraic spaces (or affine schemes).
 Then for any \inftyCat $\sV$ admitting small limits, restriction along the inclusion $i : \sC_0 \to \sC$ induces an equivalence